TobseTobse/DD-WRT_NordVPN/README.md

 - *servers.good.log*: a log with measured connection speeds of servers above the configured speed threshold
 - *servers.bad.log*: a log with measured connection speeds of servers below the configured speed threshold
 - *speedtestservers.xml*: this file contains servers via which the connection speed can be measured
+- *fastestspeed*: this file contains the maximum download speed ever measured by the speedcheck script in MBit/s
 - *tmp*: this directory mainly contains lock files.
 The scripts need them to avoid parallel script executions or boot loops.